Finding a Top Financial Advisor Firm in Charlotte, North Carolina

-Typical clients of the firm include individuals and their families, business owners and executives and non-profit organizations.
+Typical clients of the firm include individuals, pension and profit-sharing plans, charitable institutions, foundations, endowments, estates, trusts, and corporations and business entities.
 The services available to each client vary depending on the clients’ needs.
 Some of the firm’s principal offerings are retirement planning, succession planning, trust and estate creation and investment management.

 Carolinas Investment Consulting, LLC Strategy

 Carolinas Investment Consulting, LLC espouses a long-term investing approach.
 The firm determines clients’ asset allocations based on this long-term approach and on each client’s individual risk tolerance.
 Carolinas Investment Consulting also takes liquidity into account, so its clients can earn short-term income alongside anticipated long-term growth.

 To be a client of Novare Capital Management, you’ll need at least $500,000.
 The firm serves individuals and high-net-worth individuals as well as pensions, profit sharing plans, charities and other businesses.
 The fee-only firm has a number of financially certified individuals on staff, including certified financial planners (CFPs), chartered financial analysts (CFAs) and a chartered financial consultant (ChFC).

 Novare Capital Management Background